killianmuldoon/doca-platform/docs/architecture/system.md

-# DOCA Platform Framework
+# DOCA Platform Framework (DPF)

-DOCA Platform Framework (DPF) manages NVIDIA DPUs and services running on them in a Kubernetes cluster.
-A second Kubernetes cluster - called a DPUCluster - manages the lifecycle of services running on the DPUs.
-This is a high-level overview of the components and flows of the DPF system.
-For more detailed information on setup and usage - including dependencies and prerequisites - see the installation guide.
+DOCA Platform Framework (DPF) streamlines the provisioning and orchestration of NVIDIA BlueField DPUs in Kubernetes environments.

+It implements a dual-cluster architecture:
+- **Host Cluster**: Provisions and managed DPUs and hosting DPU Cluster control plane components.
+- **DPU Cluster**: Manages the lifecycle of services deployed on DPUs.

+Refer to the installation guide for setup details, dependencies, and prerequisites.

 <!-- toc -->
 - [DPF system components](#dpf-system-components)